 Carbon Centennial Pool Seasonally open from May long to September long (weather & staff permitting).
 Phone: 403-572-0006

-Carbon Lions Centennial Park (on the island) Provides a scenic and historic backdrop including Gazebo for your family reunion, wedding, graduation or picnic in the park.
+Carbon Lions Centennial Park (on the Island) located at 1 Oxford Drive: Provides a scenic and historic backdrop including Gazebo for your family reunion, wedding, graduation or picnic in the park.
 Free to use but need to contact the Village Office at (403) 572-3244 to advise of event dates.
 In the winter, an enchanting Christmas display is set up by Public Works with paths for walking and viewing.
 Golf Frisbee (9 holes) is also available.

 Carbon Valley Hotel (over 18 years of age): Come have a relaxing game of pool and check out the Royal Canadian Legion memorabilia and homemade crafts & sewing.
 424 Caradoc Avenue.

 Carbon Valley Railway: Carbon has a model railway located at 100 East Campground Rd. called Carbon Valley Railroad.
 It is open to the public on select dates and times only.
 Visit //carbon.railrd.ca for details.
 Attached is a video of the train: Carbon Valley Railway